 The first comment refers to Bart’s allegation that prior to the pre-flight briefing he approached Tommy and I and asked “are you on the Atlanta flight?”
 He alleges I walked away and ignored him whilst Tommy replied “they’ve already been allocated”.
 A reference to inflight working positions.

 Bart states the first time he was advised of where he was working was when I told him during the pre-flight briefing.
-Surely if Tommy stated positions had been allocated his next question would have been “where am I working?”
-All crew want to know their working position as soon as possible.
+Surely if Tommy stated “positions had been allocated” his next question would have been “where am I working?”

 Tommy doesn’t mention this conversation in his witness statement and states he was unaware of me ignoring anyone at any time.

 When I returned to the galley he was still speaking to his colleague.
 Our eyes then met and only then did he pick up a tray and leave the galley.
-I never addressed this matter with him at the time but really should have done.
-Had I done so however, in hindsight I’m certain he would have accused me of bullying for addressing the matter with him.
+I never addressed this matter with him at the time but should have.

 It was Christmas Eve, we were coming to the end of a long flight and I didn’t want to create a bad atmosphere.
 I knew we would all be having Christmas dinner together that evening in the hotel so didn’t want to address something that I didn’t feel at the time was terribly important.